Manifestation of the electric dipole moment in the decays of $\tau$ leptons produced in $e^+e^-$ annihilation: Discussion of the results

-Asymmetries \eqref{api},\eqref{arho}, and \eqref{apipi} are the odd quantities with respect to $\mbox{CP}$ transformations.
+Asymmetries \eqref{api},\eqref{arho}, \eqref{dae}, \eqref{apipi}, and \eqref{aee} are the odd quantities with respect to $\mbox{CP}$ transformations.
 Indeed, as a result of this transformation

 The term $\propto\gamma^\mu$ in \eqref{tauvert} is $\mbox{CP}$-even while the term $\propto\,b$ is $\mbox{CP}$-odd.
 Therefore, asymmetries appear due to interference between $\mbox{CP}$-odd and $\mbox{CP}$-even terms and are linear in $b$.
-The energy dependence of total asymmetries is shown in Fig. \ref{fig:plot-for-article}.
-The solid curve corresponds to $A_\pi$, the dotted curve to $A_\rho$, and the dashed curve to $A_{\pi\pi}$.
-All curves have the same energy dependence and differ only in scale.
+The energy dependence of total asymmetries is shown in Fig. \ref{atot}.
+The solid curve corresponds to $A_\pi$, the dotted curve to $A_\rho$, the dash-dotted curve to $A_{e}$, and the dashed curve to $A_{\pi\pi}$.
+The curves corresponding to $A_\pi$, $A_\rho$, and $A_{\pi\pi}$ have the same energy dependence and differ only in scale.
 Indeed, it follows from Eqs.~ \eqref{apiE}, \eqref{arhoE}, \eqref{apipiE} that